EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[GrantFullSEL.png|650]]

 An example of grant operation – Delta_SEL.
-The server necrypts only to cover data from unauthoryzed users.
+The server encrypts only to cover data from unauthoryzed users.
 In this case, the server encrypts $r_4$ and $r_5$.

 ![[GrantDeltaSEL.png|650]]